qala-io/java-course/docs/programme/web-apps.md

 * Read about `acceptCount` configuration in Tomcat's [Http Connectors](https://tomcat.apache.org/tomcat-8.0-doc/config/http.html)
 * Read about `backlog` in `ServerSocket` (which is where `acceptCount` is passed) ([click](https://notes.shichao.io/unp/ch4/#listen-function)).
 Since this is handled on the OS level the programming language doesn't matter.
-* Think & research: what types of the applications we write in regards to CPU and IO load.
+* Think & research: what types of the applications we write in regard to CPU and IO load.
 * Think & research: what value we should set for thread pool's options: max size and accept count?
 * Practice: Write a custom load test for your servlet and Tomcat.
 The test should submit multiple tasks to a Thread Pool.
 Each task hits your server multiple times in a separate thread.
 Find how your configuration changes in Tomcat